Frequently Asked questions

 You will need to make a personal payment to pay your account balance in full immediately, or discuss other possible payment options with the Bursar’s Office.
 It is important to notify the Bursar’s Office as soon as you realize you are unable to earn the full work award to be able to take advantage of other payment options.
 The further into the semester, fewer options remain available.

 UMHB uses an electronic timekeeping system.
 Students will either record their hours on a time clock or use a computer at their work site to record their hours.
 Your supervisor will provide instructions on how to record your hours in timekeeping.
+Hours must be reflected in the timekeeping system each week for you to be paid.
+Hours not recorded properly and timely in the official timekeeping system will not be processed.

 Pay days are every other Friday.
 A work study pay day calendar is available on your My Campus / My Account page.
 Earnings are either automatically applied to your student account to help pay a balance due, directly deposited to your own bank account if you do not owe a balance, or mailed to you in the form of a paper check.